Apr 22, 2021

 Joomla CMS lets you create three types of content straight out of the box:

 1. Articles – the basic publication units of Joomla (such as WordPress posts).
 You can attach every post to a certain category and add tags, which can help keep things more organized.

 2. Categories – will let you group your article publications based on certain criteria.
 This will keep your visitors more engaged by letting them find related content much easier.

 3. Media – the section where you can upload pictures, videos, audio files, PDFs, and other types of visual content.
 Later on, you can add them to individual articles.

 Joomla offers a wide range of free and paid extensions that you can install directly from the dashboard.
 You’ll only need to install an extra module that pops up when entering the Install Extensions tab.

-Here’s a list of 8 best Joomla extensions that will enhance the workflow of every webmaster.
+Here’s a list of the eight best Joomla extensions that will enhance your workflow.

 A powerful Joomla tool that will take care of all your migration and backup needs.
 By using this extension, you’ll be able to:

 - Create a full website backup.